After sizing and selecting a water softener, the next most important step is to install and start it up properly.

 Water temperature and thermal protection – Unless otherwise specified, residential water softeners are designed to operate using water in the temperature range of 40 – 90 Fahrenheit.
 As water cools it becomes more viscous, and softener performance will suffer.
 If water temperature exceeds 90F, the hot water will possibly damage the distributor and riser assemblies in the softener which will cause catastrophic system failure.
 Always confirm that the water heat has a code compliant heat expansion protection device (I prefer thermal expansion tanks over draining relief valves).
 Also confirm that the thermal expansion tank is properly sized for the volume of water being heated, as well as the rate at which it heats.

 ProGuard – All decent ion exchange water systems will include a ProGuard reservoir.
 Make sure you fill the reservoir when starting the system to ensure your client enjoys the very best water quality.
-ProGuard cleans, disinfects and protects the system while optimizing softening performance.
+ProGuard cleans and protects the system while optimizing softening performance.
+ProGuard cleans and conditions the resin while removing organics and other contaminants that might feed biological growth.
+When paired with an EPA-registered disinfectant, ProGuard provides you with the protection that you need to ensure the water quality that you want.

 Salt – Water softeners utilize an ion exchange process to physically remove water hardness and other metallic ions.
 Sodium Chloride or Potassium Chloride salt is the regenerant of choice for ion exchange water softeners.
 Pellet salt and cube salt tend to be cleaner and less likely to bridge.
 I prefer pellet salt without additives.